 Georgia Rental Agreement

 A Georgia rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Georgia landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Georgia landlord-tenant law governs and regulates these agreements.

 Georgia Rental Agreement Types